trans-travel/trans-travel/us/id.md

  * Therapists can use 2024 S1352 to discriminate against trans persons.
- * If [H0345](https://legiscan.com/ID/bill/H0345/2025) is signed by the governor, it would prevent medicaid funds being used for trans healthcare (updated Mar.
-14, 2025).
+ * If [H0345](https://legiscan.com/ID/bill/H0345/2025) is signed by the governor, it would prevent medicaid funds being used for trans healthcare (verified Mar.
+17, 2025).
  * If [H0059](https://legiscan.com/ID/drafts/H0059/2025) is signed by
-   the governor, it would allow disclosure of medical information when a violation of healtcare law (including transphobic laws) is suspected (updated Mar.
-14, 2025).
+   the governor, it would allow disclosure of medical information when a violation of healthcare law (including transphobic laws) is suspected (verified Mar.
+17, 2025).
  * A [federal executive
    order](https://www.whitehouse.gov/presidential-actions/2025/01/protecting-children-from-chemical-and-surgical-mutilation/)
-   and hospitals seeking to limit their liability even before implementation of this order may make accessing care difficult or impossible for those under 19-years-old. (updated 13 February 2025).
+   and hospitals seeking to limit their liability even before implementation of this order may make accessing care difficult or impossible for those under 19-years-old.
-   However, the government is prevented from implementing this order (thus hospitals are not bound by it) because of a [temporary restraining order](https://assets.aclu.org/live/uploads/2025/02/093114651219.pdf) against the government (13 February 2025).
+   However, the government is prevented from implementing this order (thus hospitals are not bound by it) because of a [temporary restraining order](https://assets.aclu.org/live/uploads/2025/02/093114651219.pdf) against the government.
+(Verified Mar.
+17, 2025)

 ## Child Custody / Abuse